-The love-child of the round and marquise diamond shape, the pear is shaped exactly as you would imagine.
+The love child of the round and the marquise diamond shapes, the pear is shaped exactly as you would imagine.
 It works really well with pendant jewelry designs (that “hang”), for example, earrings and necklaces.
 Or if you want something a bit different for your next ring.
-Being closely related to the brilliant and marquise cut, the pear shape also has an outstanding sparkle while appearing larger than the brilliant-cut with the same carat.
-As with the oval and marquise, the pear shape is also prone to exhibit bow tie.
+Being closely related to the brilliant and marquise cut, the pear shape also has an outstanding sparkle while appearing larger than the brilliant cut with the same carat.
+As with the oval and marquise, the pear shape is also prone to exhibit bow-tie.

 What is the bow tie effect and what should I do about it?